Every pilot prays they will never be faced with a post-crash survival situation.

 Folding knifes and fixed blades each have their own pros and cons.

-I prefer folding knives because they are more compact, making them easier to carry.
+We prefer folding knives because they are more compact, making them easier to carry.
 They often come with additional features, which can definitely be useful as a pilot too.
 Just take a look at the Flight Outfitters Pilot Survival Knife.
+A multitool designed for pilots is another option.

 However, a folding knife won’t be able to equal the cutting power of a fixed blade knife, which is considered to be its main downfall.
 With a fixed blade, you can baton, which is helpful for cutting or splitting wood.
 The spring-assisted design of a folding knife doesn’t lend itself well to batoning, and will most likely break if you try.